 Choosing a Shade

 How you incorporate blue into your cabinetry will depend on the shade of blue you choose.
-Darker blues will add a touch of elegance to a room, but in some cases, these stronger colors will need to be used sparingly to prevent the space from seeming too busy or crowded.
+Darker blues or navy kitchen cabinets will add a touch of elegance to a room, but in some cases, these stronger colors will need to be used sparingly to prevent the space from seeming too busy or crowded.
 Lighter blues, on the other hand, are a great way to add warmth, especially in a smaller kitchen.
 Choosing a shade with bright undertones can work in a room that has lots of natural sunlight, though you may want to stick to cooler colors if you rely heavily on artificial lighting.

 Ultimately, none of these rules are set in stone.
 Every kitchen, and every homeowner, is different.
 Be sure to view samples of several different colored cabinets so you can fully visualize how your kitchen design will look before deciding.